vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 For more information, see [Automatic server role exclusions](configure-server-exclusions-microsoft-defender-antivirus.md#automatic-server-role-exclusions).

-#### Built-in exclusions
+#### Built-in antivirus exclusions

-[Built-in exclusions](configure-server-exclusions-microsoft-defender-antivirus.md#built-in-exclusions) include certain operating system files that are excluded by Microsoft Defender Antivirus on all versions of Windows (including Windows 10, Windows 11, and Windows Server).
+[Built-in antivirus exclusions](configure-server-exclusions-microsoft-defender-antivirus.md#built-in-exclusions) include certain operating system files that are excluded by Microsoft Defender Antivirus on all versions of Windows (including Windows 10, Windows 11, and Windows Server).

 Examples include: